glic3rinu/passlib/docs/install.rst

 .. warning::

-    Unless significant feedback is received to reverse the decision, **Passlib 1.7 will drop support for Python 2.5.** Too many core tools (such as Setuptools, Pip, and Tox) no longer support it, making testing increasingly burdensome.
+    **Passlib 1.7 will drop support for Python 2.5,** and require Python 2.6 or newer, unless significant feedback is received to reverse the decision.
+    Too many core tools such as Setuptools, Pip, and Tox no longer support it, making testing increasingly burdensome.

 .. _optional-libraries: